GamesRadar+ Verdict

 There are plenty more options out there if you're after a lighter typing experience - there are cheap Razer keyboards in this budget range, like the Razer Cynosa V2, and the Corsair K55 RGB Pro XT also carries a similar price tag.

-If you're after more PC gaming peripherals at fantastic prices then we advise you to keep an eye out in November for the Black Friday gaming keyboard and mouse deals
+If you're after more PC gaming peripherals at fantastic prices then we advise you to keep an eye out in November for the Black Friday gaming keyboard and mouse deals.

 Managing Editor of Hardware at GamesRadar+, I originally landed in hardware at our sister site TechRadar before moving over to GamesRadar.
 In between, I've written for Tom’s Guide, Wireframe, The Indie Game Website and That Video Game Blog, covering everything from the PS5 launch to the Apple Pencil.
-Now, i'm focused on Nintendo Switch, gaming laptops (and the keyboards and mice that come with them), and tracking everything that suggests VR is about to take over our lives.
+Now, i'm focused on Nintendo Switch, gaming laptops (and the keyboards, headsets and mice that come with them), PS5, and trying to find the perfect projector.